AltayDikme-R/Mermin-Peres-Magic-Square/README.md

 are also authors of the paper using the results from these measurements (Titled: Measuring the Mermin-Peres magic square using an online quantum computer).
 If you use these scripts, please cite us.
 If you wish to site the paper please use the following [BibTeX file](Cite.bib).

-Furthermore when using qiskit, please cite the authors of the library as per the [Qiskit's BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).
+Furthermore when using qiskit, please cite the authors of the library as per [Qiskit's BibTeX file](https://github.com/Qiskit/qiskit/blob/master/Qiskit.bib).

 ## License
 [Apache License 2.0](LICENSE)